codeaches-test/info001-test.github.io/docs/spring-cloud-stream/CHILD-deploy-scdf-to-pcf.md

 ## Prerequisites {#prerequisites}

-An account on Pivotal Cloud Foundry (PCF).
+ - An account on Pivotal Cloud Foundry (PCF).
 You can create one [here](https://console.run.pivotal.io/){:target="_blank"}

 ## Add Services from PCF Marketplace {#add_services_marketplace}

 SCDF Server needs redis, rabbitmq and mysql services.
-Let's create them before we install SCDF Server.
+Let's create them before we dewnload and deploy the SCDF Server.

 **Log into your PCF account using `cf` command**